First Annual Dine & Craft Charity Event

 Our final savory dish was the Cajun Hogs in a Blanket with Spicy Aioli & Quick Pickles.
 Wrap an andouille sausage in puff pastry, slice and bake at 375 degrees for 20-25 minutes.
 I have a previous post I did on these fabulous little bites, but served it with a Mango Chutney.
-Click here to check out the instructions for wrapping the sausages in puff pastry.
+Click Here to find out how to roll your hogs.

 Once cooked, top each bite with the spicy aioli and a quick pickle.
 This is the perfect combination of flavors.
 One of my favorite two bite eats I like to serve to a room full of people.